fdbresearch/FBENCH/data/imdb/readme.md

 ## Queries

-The folder "fdbQueryConfigs" contains four queries.
-Copying the dtree.txt and schema.conf out of fdbQueryConfigs into the directory also containing the data tables makes it possible to run the respective query using FDB.
-All the joins are Primary key/Foreign key joins, but some are many-to-many.
+The folder contains four queries, each in their own folder.
+Copying the dtree.txt and schema.conf out of the respective queries folder into the directory also containing the data tables makes it possible to run the query using FBENCH.
+All the joins are primary key/foreign key joins, but some are many-to-many.

 The Queries are as follows: